Johnny Cooper (Home and Away): Storylines

 Johnny begins making Ric's life very unpleasant when he is jailed.
 However, Ric's friends find evidence that exonerates him and he is released.
 In early 2008, Johnny escapes prison and returns to the bay in order to gain revenge on Ric and Sally.
 He poses as a chauffeur and hides out in the bush when the police begin looking for him.
 He makes his way to the caravan park and holds Colleen Smart (Lyn Collingwood) hostage with a knife and bursts into the house startling Miles Copeland (Josh Quong Tart) and Roman Harris (Conrad Coleby), leading to a tense standoff.
 Sally comes downstairs and tries to reason with Johnny but he stabs her and runs off into the night.
 The police give chase and Jack Holden (Paul O'Brien) shoots Johnny in his arm but he gets away.
 Johnny then hides out at the Holden family's home with the help of Jack's estranged wife, Sam, who he blackmails into helping him.
 He demands that Sam helps him get to Sally but when she lies about her still being in the hospital, he beats her up then takes Matilda Hunter (Indiana Evans) hostage and confronts Ric with a knife but is hit over the head by Sam with a cricket bat.

 At the hospital, Johnny is left brain damaged but manages to utter the words "under the bed" to Jack, but before he can say any more, he goes into cardiac arrest.
 Sam later administers a morphine overdose and kills Johnny.
 Sam's guilt overwhelms her and she begins seeing visions of Johnny.
 A letter written by Johnny, exposing Sam's criminal dealings is found and Sam commits suicide as a result.

 Reception

 For his portrayal of Johnny, Mulvey was nominated in the category of "Best Bad Boy" at the Inside Soap Awards in 2007 and 2008, respectively.
 A reporter from The Age said that the "flat-out nasty" role of Johnny suited Mulvey.
 Johnny was included in What's on TV's "The 50 most evil soap villains of all time" list.
 A reporter from Channel 5 included Johnny in their list of favourite Home and Away "bad boys".
 The character's murder disappointed a Daily Record critic who felt that Sam whacking Johnny with the cricket bat alone would have been "far more impressive".
 Other writers from the publication have branded the character a "sinister crook" and a "ruthless thug".
 An Inside Soap reporter branded Johnny a "crazy criminal".

+The character was voted the Best TV Villain in the 2008 TV Week readers poll.
+Mulvey told a writer for the publication: "That's unreal.
+I loved playing Johnny and I'm stoked people dug it.
+He really believed in his heart that the things he was fighting for were right."